espressif/vscode-esp-idf-extension/docs/WSL.md

 1. Open PowerShell command prompt with administrator rights and then type in the command `usbipd list` for a list of USB serial devices.

-2. To access the specify device which is from local Windows on WSL, the user needs to bind this device to WSL.
+2. To access the specify device which is from local Windows on WSL, you needs to bind this device to WSL.
 Open PowerShell command prompt with administrator right and then type in the command `usbipd bind -b <BUSID>`:

    > **Note**: this command only needs to type in only one time,unless the computer has restarted.